skx/dotfiles/.emacs.d/init.md

          day (% hour 24) (% minute 60))))
 ```

-Since we're living in the future nowadays a lot of system-administration is moving
+Since we're living in the future nowadays a lot of system-administration is moving towards a cloud-based setup.

-towards a cloud-based setup.
-One of the tools I use most frequently for that
+One of the tools I use most frequently for that is [Hashicorp](https://www.hashicorp.com/)'s [terraform](https://www.terraform.io/), and here we'll configure our buffers to be auto-formatted when we save them:
-is Hashicorp terraform:

 ```lisp
     (require 'terraform-mode)